konverner/gnome-nano-image-edit/docs/development.md

    - From source: `python -m src.main`
    - From the installed wheel: `python -m gnome_nano_image_edit.main`

+### 5. Testing Flatpak Build

+Flatpak is a utility for software deployment and package management for Linux.
+To test the Flatpak build locally before publishing:

+1.  **Install flatpak-builder**:
+    ```bash
+    sudo apt install flatpak-builder
+    ```

+2.  **Install the required runtime and SDK**:

+    Add the Flathub remote if it doesn't exist:
+    ```bash
+    flatpak remote-add --if-not-exists --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo
+    ```

+    Install the runtimes:
+    ```bash
+    flatpak install --user flathub org.gnome.Platform//47 org.gnome.Sdk//47
+    ```

+    > **Note:** If you receive a warning about `XDG_DATA_DIRS` not being in the search path, applications installed by Flatpak may not appear in your desktop menu until you restart your session.

+3.  **Build and install the application locally**:
+    ```bash
+    flatpak-builder --user --install --force-clean build-dir com.github.konverner.gnome-nano-image-edit.yml
+    ```

+4.  **Run the application**:
+    ```bash
+    flatpak run com.github.konverner.gnome-nano-image-edit
+    ```

 ## Test checklist

 This checklist covers core features, stability, and user experience to ensure a smooth release.